Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Theoretical background

 \subsubsection{Loss function}

-Like the other machine learning models, Mask R-CNN uses an objective function to optimize its parameters in the training phase which is called the loss function.
-Mask R-CNN loss function is a weighted summation of different losses related to different sections of this comprehensive model.
-As a definition based on \cite{he2017mask}, a multi-task loss function is proposed on each sampled RoI as,
+Mask R-CNN loss function is a weighted summation of other losses related to different sections of this comprehensive model.
+As a definition based on \cite{he2017mask}, a multi-task loss function is proposed on each sampled ROI as,